maggielove/almanac/README.md

 From the root, run `npm install`

 Still in the root directory, run `npm run build`.
-(Note: you may have to delete the `src` directory inside the `dist` directory if this is not the first time you've run this command.)

-Run `npm run start`
+Then run `node server.js`.
+Alternatively, combine the two with the command `npm run dev`.

 You can then see changes at http://localhost:8080/